Deonar

 Deonar is a suburb of Mumbai.
-It is located half in Govandi and rest in Chembur on the harbour line of suburban railways.
+The east is in Chembur whereas the west in Govandi.
 It has gained prominence for being the location of the largest dumping ground in Asia and also the location of city's largest abattoir, Deonar Municipal Abattoir.

 Important Landmarks

 India's largest abattoir is located in Deonar.
 It also has institutes like the Tata Institute of Social Sciences (TISS) and International Institute for Population Sciences here.
 The other landmark here is the BSNL Telecom Factory.
 It also houses the premium residential complex Raheja Acropolis.

 Deonar is also home to some beautiful green bungalow societies like Acharya Nagar, Saras Baug, Uday Giri, Vikram Jyoti, Datta Guru, Deonar Baug, Madhuban, Green Acres, Patwardhan Colony etc. While most of the bungalows of Chembur, Bandra and Juhu have been replaced with buildings, Deonars' societies continue to have bungalows … making it possibly the suburb with the maximum number of bungalows in Mumbai.
 Additionally there are several colonial bungalows on Deonar Farm Road like Raj Kapoor's Devnar Cottage.

 Runwal Centre, Orchid Residency and Neelkanth Gardens are massive residential societies in this area.
 There is also Shivaji Chowk, a big vehicle roundabout with a statue of Shivaji Maharaj.
 Near to Shivaji Chowk, was R.K.
 Studio which recently caught fire.

 Raikar Chambers is a well known commercial centre located near Govandi Jain Temple.